VIAME/VIAME/doc/manuals/sprokit/embedded_pipeline.rst

 Embedded pipeline extensions (EPX) can be dynamically loaded based on the pipeline configuration.
-One use case for EPX is to check resource availability before starting the pipeline, for example, to ensure that there are enough GPUs for the pipeline to start.
+One use case for EPX is to check resource availability before starting the pipeline.
+For example, to ensure that there are enough GPUs for the pipeline to start.

 The EPX are a property of the pipeline configuration and can be specified as follows: ::

-    config _pipeline:embedded_pipeline_extension
+  config _pipeline
+    block embedded_pipeline_extension
-        type = foo # specify the name of extension to load param = value  # optional parameters
+      type = foo # specify the name of extension to load block foo # optional configuration for extension param = value  # optional parameters
+      endblock
+  endblock

+The `embedded_pipeline_extension` config block is only used for mebedded pipelines and has no effect on pipelines run with the command line kwiver pipeline runner.

 The list of available extensions can be found by entering the following command: ::